 Were he not as distracted as the others, he would've had the time to feel relieved.
 "What's that?"

-Lucas extends a small, white envelope to the brown-haired boy, already seeming apologetical.
+Lucas extends a small, white envelope to their host, already seeming apologetical.
 "No idea, I, um, s-saw it hanging out of the mailbox and…" He points to its round seal before stepping back.
 "That's the tournament's logo, right?"

 "Woah, 'bout time."
 Ness comments, suddenly beside Lucas, an arm rested lazily on the shorter psychic's shoulder.
 "Are they gonna come get us now?"